Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-05-30-QuatHDAngleCayley.md

 <div id="fig4" style="width:100%"></div>

 <br>
 The "take-away" from these should indicate that the "ideal" situation is not use a transform for quantization.
-The better solution in terms of minimizing quantization error is to have good content, prediction/dead-reckoning and store/transmit relative quaternions which are composed.
+The better solution in terms of minimizing quantization error is to have good context, prediction/dead-reckoning and store/transmit relative quaternions which are composed.

 <br>